 If there is an in transit emergency - you must first call your sponsor and then call the unit you are assigned to, asking for any delays in-route that you might need.
 If you need further help or guidance contact the Family Support Center at the base you are going to.

 If you have an emergency while traveling, you can seek assistance from any branch of the Armed Services or the American Red Cross by calling the following toll free number, 1-800-RED-CROSS (1-800-733-2767).

 If you experience an emergency while traveling between assignments, locate the nearest military installation for help.
 If you are a military member, you may be able to obtain assistance from the Air Force Aid Officer at the Family Support Center, Navy Emergency Relief, or Army Emergency Relief.
 All the services have cross-service agreements to assist members during times of emergency.

 Make sure you have important phone numbers such as numbers for your former Commander and your new Commander, Orderly Room/Duty Office, Command Post, and your sponsor.
 They can be invaluable in case of an emergency while in transit.
-It is important for you to contact someone at your gaining unit and let them know where and how you are if you are in an emergency and delayed.
+It is important for you to contact someone at your gaining unit to let them know where you are and your status if you are in an emergency and delayed.

-Call your automobile insurance agent, or AAA, if you are a member, or on-line find the nearest road service; depending on the emergency utilize 911.
+Call your automobile insurance agent or on-line find the nearest road service; depending on the emergency utilize 911.